Today we'll be covering Questions and Answers 6, 7, and 8 from the Children's Catechism:

 After that, we worked on a Trinity worksheet I created.
 My 4 year old is really determined to get his handwriting down, so I created this with some simple tracing and spots for copy work.
 He also happened to be having a hard time remembering the answers so it was good repetition to keep saying "One God" and "Three Persons".
 That made memorizing the answers easier when we reviewed them again.

 The worksheet also contains some simple coloring of circles to work on counting up to the number three, so I used that with my almost 2 year old.
 My six year old also liked decorating each circle with many different colors.
 I like worksheets that I can print one copy of and use with all my kids, the older kids can just add more detail on something that is simple for the younger ones.
 And I'm happy to share the very simple free printable with you if you want to use it with your kids!
-Just click here to access it!
+Just click here to access it in the Resource Library!
 Let me know what you think!

 As usual, we also put some music on to review the questions one more way.
 We listened to Question 6, 7, and 8 (two songs total) from Ask Me Whooo, Volume 1 and the really fun Is there More than One True God? from the Family Devo album.